-- If a potentially infectious employee is willing to work to maintain operations, first consider alternative work structures, such as telework.
-When no alternatives are available consider allowing the infectious worker to return to work after conducting a risk assessment and minimizing exposures through proper PPE, proper hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water, and encouraging alternative work structures - Follow other applicable mandatory Washington state Labor and Industry and OSHA standards to minimize workplace exposures.
+- Surveillance testing via on-site or at-home screening tests may be required to prevent and control the spread of infectious disease.
+Follow institutional policy or Labor and Industry guidelines about surveillance testing for employees. - If a potentially infectious employee is willing to work to maintain operations, first consider alternative work structures, such as telework.
+When no alternatives are available consider allowing the infectious worker to return to work after conducting a risk assessment and minimizing exposures through proper PPE, proper hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water. - Follow other applicable mandatory Washington state Labor and Industry and OSHA standards to minimize workplace exposures.